Mozahler/Testing-in-Swift/README.md

 # Testing-in-Swift
 Pragmatic Approaches to TDD, UITesting and Playground-Driven Development
-#  Pragmatic UITesting, Playgrounds and TDD
+# UITesting, Playgrounds and TDD

 &nbsp;